puppetlabs/puppet-docs/source/learning/variables.markdown

 * Every variable has a short local name and a long fully-qualified name.
 Fully qualified variables look like `$scope::variable`.
 Top scope variables are the same, but their scope is nameless.
 (For example: `$::top_scope_variable`.)
 * You can only assign the same variable **once** in a given scope.[^declarative]

-[^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, because you can't currently read a variable anywhere north of its assignment.
+[^declarative]: This has to do with the declarative nature of the Puppet language: the idea is that the order in which you read the file shouldn't matter, so changing a value halfway through is illegal, since it would make the results order-dependent. <br><br>In practice, this isn't the full story, because you can't currently read a variable from anywhere north of its assignment.
 We're working on that.

 {% highlight ruby %}
     $longthing = "Imagine I have something really long in here.
 Like an SSH key, let's say."